- 1 What is Aquaponics

 Stuff to take into account

-- Water flow pump (for circuit between fish tank and grow bed)
+- Water flow pump (for circuit between fish tank and filter tank).

-- Water flow pump (for circuit between fish tank and compost heap)
+- Water flow pump (for circuit between filter tank and NFT system).

 Other Aquaponics projects